opea-project/DX-Working-Group/charter.md

 ## 3. Meetings

-The DXWG will meet bi-weekly via Zoom to discuss ongoing initiatives, review progress, and plan upcoming activities.
+The DXWG will meet bi-weekly, via Zoom, to discuss ongoing initiatives, review progress, and plan upcoming activities.
 Ad-hoc meetings may be scheduled as needed to address urgent issues or opportunities.

-Meeting minutes and action items will be documented and shared with all members via Slack to ensure transparency and accountability.
+Meeting minutes and action items will be documented and shared with all members in a running document and shared on the LF OPEA/DX-Working-Group repository and mailing lists to ensure transparency and accountability.

 ## 4. Compliance with Policies